 Did you know . . . ?

-Six classic 2x4 LEGO bricks of the same colour can be combined in a mind-blowing 915,103,765 different ways!
+Six classic 2x4 LEGO bricks of the same color can be combined in a mind-blowing 915,103,765 different ways!

-There were more than 730,000,000 LEGO tyres produced in 2016, making the LEGO Group one of the world’s biggest tyre manufacturers.
+There were more than 730,000,000 LEGO tires produced in 2016, making the LEGO Group one of the world’s biggest tire manufacturers.

 Finding a familiar piece and then using it in an unexpected way is called nice part use, or “NPU,” by some LEGO fans.
 For example, croissants make a tasty architectural detail above a row of feather pieces in 2014’s Parisian Restaurant (set 10243) from the LEGO® Creator Expert Modular Buildings theme.